 Step 2 - Once you’ve found the compromised area and determined it can be repaired rather than replaced, you need to prepare the wood by cleaning out any rot, sanding it down, and wiping off debris.
 You can then apply your product to the surface.

-To repair leaky siding you can use an exterior caulk to fill in any small cracks.
+To repair leaky siding you can use exterior caulk to fill in any small cracks.
 Once it has dried, you can paint over it to maintain your home’s curb appeal.

 If the crack is too large for caulk repair, you can use a wood filler or putty to fill in the area.
 You'll want something strong like Bondo or Quickwood.
 These products are usually mixed with another chemical that causes them to harden when dry.
 (Tip: These solutions are designed to quickly dry and harden, so you have to be quick and effective when working with them.)

 Step 3 - Once the crack is completely filled in, you need to wait for it to dry.
-Don't worry about messy application, as your next step is to sand down excess product with 80-100 grit sandpaper.
+Don't worry about the messy application, as your next step is to sand down the excess product with 80-100 grit sandpaper.